Michael Dunigan: 2014–15 season

 On November 2, 2014, Dunigan was selected by the Canton Charge with the 12th overall pick in the 2014 NBA D-League draft.
 In January 2015, he left Canton and signed with Barangay Ginebra San Miguel as an import for the 2015 PBA Commissioner's Cup.
 He played his final game for Barangay on March 28 before returning to the United States and re-joining the Charge on April 4.

 2015–16 season

 On September 28, 2015, Dunigan signed with the Cleveland Cavaliers.
 However, he was later waived by the Cavaliers on October 10.
 On October 30, he returned to Canton.
 On November 14, he made his season debut for the Charge in a 106–99 loss to the Maine Red Claws, recording eight points, nine rebounds and one block in 25 minutes.
 On March 25, 2016, he was waived by the Charge after a sustaining a season-ending injury.

 2016–17 season

 In November 2016, Dunigan re-joined the Canton Charge.

 2017–18 season

 On August 23, 2017, Dunigan was selected by the Wisconsin Herd in the NBA G League expansion draft.

 2018–19 season

 In September 2018, Dunigan signed with Soles de Mexicali of the Mexican Liga Nacional de Baloncesto Profesional.
+He played three games for Soles in October 2018.